Skip to main content

 linkView.addTools(toolsView);

-Every link view we want to attach to requires its own tools view object (ToolsView objects are automatically reassigned to the last link view they are added to).
+Every cell view (i.e. element view or link view) we want to attach to requires its own tools view object (ToolsView objects are automatically reassigned to the last cell view they are added to).
 Similarly, every tools view we create requires its own set of tools (ToolView objects are automatically reassigned to the last toolsView.tools array they were made part of).

 Methods